Alumniminium/trrbl-blog/_posts/2019-11-20-unlimited-free-http-proxies-using-pastebin-and-a-bit-of-csharp.md

     }
 }
 ```
-Please note that `Writer` is a `StreamWriter` and is *not* threadsafe.
-Also `Console`'s threadsafety will break if you start changing colors.
+Please note that `Writer` is a `StreamWriter` and is *not* threadsafe, also `Console`'s threadsafety will break if you start changing colors.

 ```csharp
 private static void StartThreads(int threadCount)